fragaria/karmen/docs/source/firstrun.rst

   configuration, they will stop working altogether.

-If you need to automate some administrative tasks, you should be successful if you copy your active session token (after you are prompted for password) from the browser's local storage.
-Such token has will expire in a few minutes, though, so you have to be quick.
+If you need to automate some administrative tasks, you should be successful if you copy your active session token (after you are prompted for password) from a browser's session.
+Such token will expire in a few minutes, though, so you have to be quick.